capoaira/GCWizard-Extension/README.md

     <li>
         <b>Help with development:</b><br>
         The extension is written in JavaScript.
 You can create a fork from this repository and make the changes.
 Then you can create a pull request and we will take your change over.
+        See: <a href="https://github.com/capoaira/GCWizard-Extension/wiki/How-to-contribute" title="How to contribute">How to contribute</a>
     </li>
 </ol>